 - Taste test your tsukemono to your preferred taste.
 When you reached to your liking, discard the liquid so you won't be pickling any further.
-If you like to pickle more, leave it in the bag and keep in the refrigerator for up to 2-3 days.
-When it’s ready, slice the cucumber and serve.
+I like to pickle for just a few hours.
+If you like to pickle more, keep in the refrigerator for up to 1-2 days.
+When it’s ready, discard the liquid and slice the cucumber and serve.

 Recipe by Namiko Chen of Just One Cookbook.
 All images and content on this site are copyright protected.
 Please do not use my images without my permission.
 If you’d like to share this recipe on your site, please re-write the recipe and link to this post as the original source.
 Thank you.